 ~/.losant/.credentials.yml containing your authentication token.
 This token will be used across all of your Losant configured directories.

-If authentication fails you will be prompted to re-enter your email, password and two-factor authentication.
+If authentication fails you will be prompted to re-enter your email, password and multi-factor authentication.

 The second way to set up your user profile is to run the command

-losant set-token.
-After installation, running this command will prompt you to enter a User Token.
-After getting the User Token, copy and paste it into the prompt.
-The set-token command is an easy way to give a non-losant user access to a specific application or all of your applications without having to give them the full credentials to the UI.
+losant set-token [token].
+After installation, running this command will prompt you to enter a User Token or pass in the User Token as the command argument to avoid being prompted.
+The set-token command is an easy way to give a non-Losant user access to a specific application or all of your applications without having to give them the full credentials to the UI.

 A User Token can be created in the UI or through the API.
 If you are using the UI to create a User Token, select the “CLI developer” permission option.
 This permission option scopes the exact permissions needed to manage only the resources that can be managed in the CLI.
 If you are creating a User Token with the API, set the field